 Well Water Testing Kits

 If you rely on a private well for your water, it’s especially important to keep an eye on contaminant levels.
-The EPA does not regulate private wells the same way it regulates water utility companies, and therefore some of the responsibility falls on the homeowner to check and maintain healthy water standards.
+The EPA does not regulate private wells the same way it regulates water utility companies.
+Therefore, some of the responsibility falls on the homeowner to check and maintain healthy water standards.

 There are many kinds of well water testing kits available.
 Some deliver instant results and others require you to send water samples to a lab.
 For best results, you may want to perform one of each every so often.